STAND. COM. REP. NO. 21

 State of Hawaii

-Your Committee on Labor & Tourism, to which was referred H.B.
-No. 567 entitled:
+Your Committee on Human Services, to which was referred S.B.
+No. 368 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Labor & Tourism that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 567, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 567, H.D.
-1, and be referred to your Committee on Judiciary & Hawaiian Affairs.
+As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 368 and recommends that it pass Second Reading and be referred to your Committees on Commerce, Consumer Protection, and Health and Ways and Means.